 How to uninstall Terraform in Ubuntu

 To uninstall terraform, you have again two options.
-Actually it depends on steps you followed to install terraform.
+Actually, it depends on the steps you followed to install terraform.

 Method #1- To uninstall terraform from Ubuntu using apt